How to Know When Your Gut is Repaired

 - Reinoculate.
 Restore a healthy balance of good bacteria by reintroducing beneficial bacteria through a high-quality, multi-strain, high-potency probiotic supplement.

 - Repair.
 Provide the nutrients necessary to help restore your gut lining.
-My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, licorice, arabinogalactan, slippery elm, and marshmallow root.
 With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
 Another one of my favorite supplements is collagen which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.

 5 Signs Your Gut Is Fully Repaired

 Following this protocol does take commitment, so of course, you want to know if all your hard work is making a difference.
 While there are some lab tests available, I typically didn’t use them to diagnose leaky gut because the vast majority of the patients that I saw had autoimmunity.
 We know from the work of Alessio Fasano that if you have an autoimmune condition, you have (or at least had) a leaky gut.

-Once a patient has followed my protocol to repair their gut, I find that symptoms are the strongest indication of whether or not your gut has is healthy.
+Once you’ve followed my protocol to repair your gut, your symptoms (or a lack of them!) are the strongest indication of whether or not your gut has is healthy.
 Here are a few good indicators you are on the right track.

 Digestive Issues Disappear